Financial-Times/o-ads/docs/SLOT_CONFIG_REFERENCE.md

 ### Out of page
 Define the parameter if the slot to be requested should be out of page one.
 Default is `false`.
+"Out-of-page line items make it easier to serve web creatives that do not fit in a traditional banner space or browser window.
+They may include pop-ups and floating line items and are sometimes called interstitials.

+To serve pop-up, pop-under, or floating creatives to your website, you’ll need to traffic the creatives using one of DFP’s built-in creative templates, and you’ll need to make sure your tags are set up properly to allow these creative types to serve.", [Google](https://support.google.com/dfp_premium/answer/1154352?hl=en)

 #### JSON Configuration
 ```js